-Previously, employers were the ones required to submit a batch request for their employees’ TIN cards.
+Previously, employers were required to submit batch requests for their employees’ TIN cards.
 However, this rule no longer applies because the Revenue Memorandum Order No. 37-2019 issued by the BIR in May 2019 requires employees to make a personal appearance at their respective RDO to get their TIN ID card.

 2. Apply for a TIN ID